 To align UK Customs data with international standards, there will also be changes to:

 Our experienced Customs Compliance team are able to handle your Customs Clearance declarations on your behalf.

 To learn more about how we can help you with your complex customs clearance needs, click here.
-Or, if you'd like to speak directly with Andrew, you can contact him here.
+Or, if you'd like to speak directly with Justin, you can contact him here.